-These projects draw on the efforts of DOC, OSPRI, councils, land owners and community groups over ten or more years.
+These successful projects often build on the efforts of community groups, DOC, OSPRI, councils and landowners over many years.

-The Predator Free Dunedin project combines the effort of 20 conservation related agencies and groups.
-These groups entered into a MOU to work together and develop a plan for Predator Free 2050 Limited backing in 2017.
+The Predator Free Dunedin project combines the effort of 20 conservation-related agencies and groups.
+These groups entered into a Memorandum of Understanding to work together and develop a plan for Predator Free 2050 Limited backing in 2017.

 Waiheke’s application was developed by the Waiheke Collective, ensuring broad community support was developed for the proposed initiative.

 Both funding agreements are now administered by specially-formed charitable trusts.